 Here is a blog post on fabric dyeing with dandelion.
 It’s spring season now dandelions are blooming at its peak.
 Dandelions are also at its peak again during the autumn season.
 Plus it’s a free weed that is quite easily available.
 I am currently experimenting with small amounts of fibers so the number of flowers needed might change over time.
 Also known as Taraxacum officinale.
 It is native to Euroasia and North America.
 Dandelion the whole plant itself is edible everything from the flowers, leaves, and roots.
 I am now focusing it on using it as a dye plant.

 There are two colors that can be extracted from the dandelion.
 One from the flowers and one from the leaves.
-From the flower is yellow and the ones from the leaves are more towards a yellow-greenish color.
+The flower is yellow and the ones from the leaves are more towards a yellow-greenish color.
 For fabric dyeing do use freshly harvested flowers and leaves.
 In the hot weather, (around 20 degrees Celcius) they tend to wilt pretty much wilt as they are harvested.
 The leaves will perk up as soon they soak in cold water.

 Fabric dyeing with dandelion